 Coming from a background in which home-based maintenance of family vehicles was important, Aaron is familiar with oil changes, lubes, flushes, and more taking place in the garage, on the driveway, or in the barn.
 In addition, he has worked in automotive disassembly and has often owned and maintained vehicles that others would have seen as “too old.”

-His perspective on driving is greatly influenced by his experience as an over the road, long haul truck driver and he holds and maintains a current Class A license with doubles-triples and tankers endorsements.
+His perspective on driving is greatly influenced by his experience as an over the road, long haul truck driver.
 He has driven commercial vehicles ranging from heavy-duty pickup trucks on up to 80,000 pound GVW tractor-trailer combinations.

 With his unique background and enthusiastic look at real-world vehicle ownership, Aaron brings an unusual perspective to the automotive press.